slevin/talks/oopwtf/slides.md

 ---

-> Probably not
+> Maybe...

-^or at least not as much as you could
+^oop as a tool for dependency management and modeling, sure

-^oop as a tool for dependency management and modeling
+^as a tool for unentangling code, probably less so

 ---